TBalo/wordUnscrambler_repo/readme.md

 DESCRIPTION
 ——————-----

-This is a simple wordUnscrambler written with c# on the .net core framework

-It enables you confirm if a word has matches amongst a set of given words in a file.
+This is a wordUnscrambler console application written with c# on the .net core framework It enables you confirm if a word has matches amongst a set of given words in a file.

 The file contains a specified list of words.
 A word provided by the user is entered from the interface to confirm if the word has a match of words found in the file then the program returns the list of matched words.